jugeekuz/AirRemote-Frontend/tmp/instructions.md

 ---

 ## 🤝 Contributing
-Feel free to fork and/or contribute as you'd please!
+Contributions are welcome!
+See our Contributing Guidelines for details.

 ---

 ## 🛠️ Support
-For issues or questions, open an issue on GitHub.
+For issues or questions, open an issue on GitHub or contact support@example.com.